 Berat is compact; it’s possible to see the highlights of the historic Old Town and the castle in a day.
 I highly recommend staying at least one night so you can catch the sunset and see Berat lit up after dark.

-I don’t recommend trying to squeeze Berat in as a day trip from Tirana unless you have your own transportation or you’re joining a tour.
+I don’t recommend trying to squeeze Berat in as a day trip from Tirana, unless you have your own transportation or you’re joining an organised tour.

 How to get from Tirana to Berat